Virginia-iGEM/igem-wikibrick/wiki/README.md

 7. User is left to play around with the sandbox all they want.
 A little flashing blue arrow at the bottom of the game prompts them to scroll down to read about the project.

 ## Attributions and Works Cited
-- University of Toronto: igemwiki-api
+- University of Toronto: igemwiki-api, used to automate uploads to iGEM wiki
 - iGEM Peshawar 2016: General information regarding wiki development
 - Bootstrap 3.3.7
 -